 Erosion Control Compliance Agreement

 The contractor/owner will be required to sign an erosion control compliance agreement (PDF), pay a grading permit fee and provide an escrow deposit, to the city, when picking up the grading permit.
-The escrow will be returned, with interest, after a final inspection when the turf has been established.
+Before a grading permit will be released, an erosion control inspection is needed.
+The escrow will be returned after a final inspection when the turf has been established.

 Retaining walls 4 feet or higher require a building permit and must be designed and certified by a qualified professional engineer or landscape architect.